BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/IntroToJavaScript.md

 ### Inline

+Enter this in the `<body>` of your (index.html) page.

 ```html
 <span onmouseover="alert('You moused over.')">Hover here.</span>
 ```

+Refresh the page and move your mouse across `Hover here.`

-Just like with inline CSS, you should have a good reason for this.
+Just like with inline CSS, you should have a good reason for inline HTML.
 Otherwise, choose a different option.

 ### Embedded

+Add the following to your HTML page somewhere within the `<body>`.

 ```html
 <script>